-Operating system.
-The systolic programming system should provide the array programmer with a natural interface to the operating system of the host computer.
+Operating system: The systolic programming system should provide the array programmer with a natural interface to the operating system of the host computer.

-External I/O. Usually in a systolic array, only the peripheral processors access the host or external I/O devices.
+External I/O: Usually in a systolic array, only the peripheral processors access the host or external I/O devices.
 This complicates the programmed communication of data and program to, and from, the systolic array.
 The programming system must enable the user to handle gracefully this constraint on external communication.
-The environment should help the user to ensure that data are ordered and formatted correctly.
+The environment should help the user to ensure that data is ordered and formated correctly.

-• Program Issues

-The reason for creating a programming environment is to make programming simpler (hence more reliable) and faster.

-Creation/modification.
-Specialized tools are needed to create and modify programs.
-Programming systems, such as Poker, that provide a complete set of tools are essential.

-Error detection.
-The systolic programming system should be designed to detect as many program errors as possible, as soon as they are committed.

-Testing.
-As systolic programs become more complex, the need for highlevel testing and evaluation tools increases.
-A systolic programming environment should provide specialized facilities for tracing and debugging systolic array programs.

-Reusability.
-Distinct systolic programs often have one or more components in common, such as their communication pattern.
-In order to increase programmer productivity, the programming language should provide for the reuse of common program components.

-Efficiency.
-In systolic systems, just as in conventional systems, there is usually a trade-off between speed and ease of use.
-High-level systolic languages typically incur more overhead than low-level languages.
-It is however generally accepted that the advantages of high-level languages justify their cost, except in extremely time-critical applications.
+- Program issues The reason for creating a programming environment is to make programming simpler (hence more reliable) and faster. - Creation/Modification: Specialized tools are needed to create and modify programs.
+Programming systems, such as Poker, that provide a complete set of tools are essential. - Error detection: The systolic programming system should be designed to detect as many program errors as possible, as soon as they are committed. - Testing: As systolic programs become more complex, the need for high-level testing and evaluation tools increases.
+A systolic programming environment should provide specialized facilities for tracing and debugging systolic array programs. - Re-usability: Distinct systolic programs often have one or more components in common, such as their communication pattern.
+In order to increase programmer productivity, the programming language should provide for the re-use of common program components. - Efficiency: In systolic systems, just as in conventional systems, there is usually a tradeoff between speed and ease of use.
+High level systolic languages typically incur more overhead than low level languages.
+It is however generally accepted that the advantages of high level languages justify their cost, except in extremely time critical applications.

-3. SPACETIME REPRESENTATIONS
+3 Spacetime Representations

-Programming in SDEF is based on a spacetime representation of systolic computations [5, 22].
+Programming in SDEF is based on a spacetime representation of systolic computations[?, ?].
 This section briefly introduces this idea.

-3.1.
-Spacetime Representation of Systolic Computations
+3.1 Spacetime representation of systolic computations

-The following code fragment computes a matrix-vector product, y = Ax, for a $3 \times 3$ array A, and vectors y and x.
+The following code fragment computes a matrix-vector product, y = Ax, for a 3 × 3 array A, and vectors y and x.

 '''

 for i = 1 to 3 do

 y[i] = 0;

 for j = 1 to 3 do

-y[i] = y[i] + A[i, j] x[j]; / inner product step /
+y[i] = y[i] + A[i,j] x[j]; / inner product step /

 end

 end

 '''

 If we "unravel" the for loops we can represent the computation with respect to data usage.
-Such a diagram, for the above code, is given in Fig. 2.
+Such a diagram, for the above code, is given in Fig. ??.
 The figure depicts the data dependence of each inner product step (IPS).
 There is one IPS process for each entry in the A matrix.
 It is convenient to associate each process with its corresponding A element index, which we refer to as its process index.